zsedem/haskell-cpython/README.md

 The easiest way to get started is to `import CPython.Simple`

-The API surface there is fairly small, although if you're doing something fancy you may need to dip into other parts of `CPython`
+The `Simple` API surface is fairly small, so if you're doing something fancy you may need to dip into other parts of `CPython`

 ### General Info

-`initialize :: IO ()` kicks off talking to Python, and will need to be called by your users before they use your library.
+`initialize :: IO ()` kicks off talking to Python, and will need to be called before using other functions.

 The `ToPy` and `FromPy` instances are what let us convert Haskell values to and from the corresponding Python values.
 There are `easyToPy` and `easyFromPy` helpers to help you easily write your own instances in common cases.
 If you find an instance for some common Haskell type is missing, please submit a PR!